 Description

-This Pesto Rosso with Ravioli is made with homemade or store bought marinara, sun-dried tomatoes, pesto, heavy cream and is thinned out to your desired consistency with pasta water.
+This Sun Dried Tomato Pesto Recipe is made with homemade or store bought marinara, sun-dried tomatoes, pesto, heavy cream and pasta water.

 Ingredients